 Why This Matters

-Security Posture: CVE History and Supply-Chain Risk
+Security Posture: CVE History and Supply Chain Risk

 Security may be the most consequential difference between these two platforms for production deployments.